maniacx/Bluetooth-Battery-Meter/docs/Preferences/Enhanced Device.md

 <img src="{{ 'assets/images/preferences/enhanced/enhanced-prefs.png' | relative_url }}" width="100%">

-When enabled, a built-in Python script is used for battery reporting and device control.
-It communicates with supported devices using:
+When enabled, the extension communicates with supported devices using:

    - Socket-based interface for devices like AirPods/Beats to retrieve battery levels and control features such as ANC.